-Cleaning: when cleaning the items purchased Do not use any cleaning specialises which contain ammonia, spirit , bleach , abrasive , acid or other aggressive constituent including limitation D10.
-Such products used to clean would cause the lacquer to deteriorate depending on the fabric and the leather you chose, products such as bleach would cause the colours to fade or even make scaring .
+Cleaning: When cleaning the items purchased Do not use any cleaning specializes which contain ammonia, spirit, bleach, abrasive, acid, or another aggressive constituent including limitation D10.
+Such products used to clean would cause the lacquer to deteriorate depending on the fabric and the leather you chose, products such as bleach would cause the colors to fade or even make scary.

-Moving furniture : Depending on the furniture type, each should be moved with care trying to avoid sliding is ideal.
-Furniture which contain plinths would cause it to chip as it is a very low profile piece of furniture, each furniture however is built up of glue and joints, sliding furniture would cause the glue to loosen including the joints therefore please pick up and place carefully for desired placement.
+Moving furniture: Depending on the furniture type, each should be moved with care trying to avoid sliding is ideal.
+Furniture which contains plinths would cause it to chip as it is a very low profile piece of furniture, each furniture however is built up of glue and joints, sliding furniture would cause the glue to loosen including the joints therefore please pick up and place carefully for desired placement.

-Positioning of your Furniture : The positioning furniture please try to avoid places with direct heat sources such as radiators or fires as this will cause the fabric offered away or the upholstery splitting, over the long period the timber would be forced to crack from completely drying.
+Positioning of your Furniture: The positioning furniture please try to avoid places with direct heat sources such as radiators or fires as this will cause the fabric offered away or the upholstery to split, over a long period the timber would be forced to crack from completely drying.

-Please take in to notice, our products guarantee of the delivery not include any damage caused by the personal wrong use of furniture, therefore any damaged caused by miss-use of furniture will not be kept into consideration.
+Please take into notice, our products guarantee of delivery does not include any damage caused by the personal wrong use of furniture, therefore any damage caused by miss-use of furniture will not be kept into consideration.

-Materials including zinc, copper , brass , bronze and pewter are all live and will react to the environment around, reactions such as raging and wearing as time goes on.
-Our metals are supplied in a natural starting finish which reacts quickly to daily uses, in order to develop looks such as patina and gain real rustic look.
-Pre - painted finishes will react also, the patina will change with use, if paint is scratched there are chances of rust coming up as each scratch provides the entry for the air and water when cleaned to enter causing rust.
-Any day to day liquids used such as vinegar, sauce furniture juice could cause a reaction, we normally apply beeswax to the metals at the manufacture before sending off, this helps to provide a better barrier to slow down the rate of patina, especially in busy places such as restaurants where furniture pieces are constantly being used and cleaned .
+Materials including zinc, copper, brass, bronze, and pewter are all live and will react to the environment around, reactions such as raging and wearing as time goes on.
+Our metals are supplied in a natural starting finish which reacts quickly to daily uses, to develop looks such as patina and gain a real rustic look.
+Pre-painted finishes will react also, the patina will change with use, if the paint is scratched there are chances of rust coming up as each scratch provides the entry for the air and water when cleaned to enter causing rust.
+Any day to day liquids used such as vinegar, sauce furniture juice could cause a reaction, we normally apply beeswax to the metals at the manufacture before sending off, this helps to provide a better barrier to slow down the rate of patina, especially in busy places such as restaurants where furniture pieces are constantly being used and cleaned.

-For our care recommendations, just simply was with warm soap and water only, natural mirror finishes can be achieved with brass or microfibre cloths.
+For our care recommendations, just simply wash with warm soap and water only, natural mirror finishes can be achieved with brass or microfibre cloths.
 Natural plain finishes can be burnished with spandex the pads to remove unwanted patina and again appearance.
-Do not use any alkalis or acidic based products as they will have an effect on your furniture.
+Do not use any alkalis or acidic-based products as they will affect your furniture.
 Do not set down hot plates or pants, without using a mat.
 Each spillage should be removed as soon as possible before it solidifies.

 Solid wood & veneers.

-Just simply use a warm or a damp clean cloth with mild soap. under any circumstances do not spray cleaners as they effect the protection of our lacquer used for our furniture pieces, products such as wax or silicone can cause a build up tom accrue and spoil the finish therefore not recommended.
-When furniture is installed on site within two weeks of being manufactured by us, special care should be taken not to damage the lacquer finish.
+Just simply use a warm or a damp clean cloth with mild soap. under any circumstances do not spray cleaners as they affect the protection of our lacquer used for our furniture pieces, products such as wax or silicone can cause a build-up tom to accrue and spoil the finish therefore not recommended.
+When furniture is installed on-site within two weeks of being manufactured by us, special care should be taken not to damage the lacquer finish.
 Lacquer can take several days to be heat-proof and up to two weeks to fully bond with the timber.

-For furniture which is being used in social environments we recommend to use heat mats for your hot drinks or any sort of decorative protection as heat could effect the lacquered surfaces, please try to avoid placing the furniture next to radiators or heat zones as it could cassette timber to crack or shrink.
+For furniture which is being used in social environments we recommend using heat mats for your hot drinks or any sort of decorative protection as heat could affect the lacquered surfaces, please try to avoid placing the furniture next to radiators or heat zones as it could cassette timber to crack or shrink.